pingcap/docs-tidb-operator/en/backup-to-gcs-using-job.md

 ### Check the Dumpling job status

-Run the following command to check the Pod status of the Dumpling Job:
+Run the following command to check the Pod status of the Dumpling job:

 ```shell
 kubectl -n ${namespace} get pod ${name}